As revenue pours in, New Hampshire surplus tops $100 million

-CONCORD – A white-hot real estate market, recovering business activity and record lottery jackpots generated double-digit percentage increases in state taxes and fees last month for a revenue surplus of $103 million so far this year.
+CONCORD -- A white-hot real estate market, recovering business activity and record lottery jackpots generated double-digit percentage increases in state taxes and fees last month.

+Eight months into its fiscal year, the state has a revenue surplus of $103 million.

-February is not generally one of the largest months for revenue collection.
+February is not usually a big month for revenue collection.
 The biggest are September, December, April and June.

 The latest rebound in tax revenues will shrink the size of the budget deficit that Gov. Chris Sununu and the Legislature must contend with when they craft a new two-year state budget later this spring.